lindseyspratt/bacon-logtalk/README.md

 The general topic is discussed at https://plato.stanford.edu/entries/scientific-discovery/:

 I originally implemented this version of bacon in 1990's in MacProlog32, then ported that to XGP.
-This is a port to Logtalk for either SWI-Prolog or GNU Prolog backends.
+This is a port to Logtalk for any Prolog backend.

 There are several examples defined in test_data_set.lgt.
 You can list their names by 'setof(ID, bacon_loader::bacon_test_id(ID), IDs)'.